London Suite (Coates): Orchestration

+Musical features

+The first movement quotes the English folksong Cherry Ripe, mimicking the call of street vendors.
+The second movement quotes the Westminster Quarters.

 London Again

 Such was the popularity of the London Suite that in 1936 Coates wrote a sequel to it called the London Again Suite; the title pre-empted critics that he was writing about "London again".
 The movements are as follows: